-- 49.7 In either case detailed in Article 49.6, drivers may only overtake to re-establish the original starting order or the order the cars were in at the pit exit when the formation lap was started. - a) Any driver delayed in either way, and who is unable to re-establish the original starting order before he reaches the first safety car line on the lap the safety car returns to the pits, must enter the pit lane and may only join the sprint session or the race once the whole field has passed the end of the pit lane after the start of the sprint session or the race. - b) A penalty in accordance with Article 54.3d) will be imposed on any driver who fails to enter the pit lane if he has not re-established the original starting order before he reaches the first safety car line on the lap the safety car returns to the pits.
+- 49.7 In any of the cases either case detailed in Article 49.6, drivers may only overtake to reestablish the original starting order or the order the cars were in at the pit exit when the formation lap was started. - a) Under a "STANDING START" as detailed in Article 51.1, the driver of any car that is delayed in any of the cases detailed in Article 49.6 may overtake to re-establish the original starting position provided they do-so before they cross Any driver delayed in either way, and who is unable to re-establish the original starting order before he reaches the first safety car line on the lap the safety car returns to the pits.7 Should they fail to do so, they must re-enter the pit lane and may only join the sprint session or the race once the whole field has passed the end of the pit lane after the start of the sprint session or the race. - A penalty in accordance with Article 54.3d) will be imposed on any driver who fails to re-enter the pit lane if they have he has-not re-established the original starting order before they he reaches the first safety car line on the lap the safety car returns to the pits. - b) As detailed in Article 52.1, the driver of any car that is delayed in any of the cases detailed in Article 49.6 may overtake to re-establish the original starting order provided they do so before the message "ROLLING START" is sent to all competitors using the official messaging system.
+Should they fail to do so, they must start the sprint session or race from where they are.